 A tracking system, together with the required processes, to record all issues encountered and track ongoing activities with the aim of ensuring that all issues are addressed.

-All project stakeholders should have access in order to facilitate transparency of the project status.
+All project stakeholders should have access to facilitate transparency of the project status.

-Examples includes Atlassian JIRA and HP Quality Center.
+Examples include Atlassian JIRA and HP Quality Center.

 The selected tooling is fully integrated and access granted to all required roles.

 For your project the legacy system is the existing technology, computer system, or application program that will be replaced by the new solution.

 Details of the legacy system should be collected so that you know what can be retired, when and the impact on any other systems.

 An outline of tools that will be used in the implementation; the tools should include: